Visual Studio: 6.0 (1998)

-The next version, version 6.0 (codenamed Aspen, after the ski resort in Colorado), was released in June 1998 and is the last version to support the Windows 9x platform, as well as Windows NT 4.0 before SP6, but after SP2.
+The next version, version 6.0 (codenamed Aspen, after the ski resort in Colorado), was released in June 1998 and is the last version that can be run on the Windows 9x platform, as well as Windows NT 4.0 before SP6, but after SP2.
 Each version of each language in part also settled to v6.0, including Visual J++ which was prior v1.1, and Visual InterDev at the first release.
 The v6 edition of Microsoft was the core environment for the next four releases to provide programmers with an integrated look-alike platform.
 This led Microsoft to transition the development on the platform independent .NET Framework.

 Visual Studio 6.0 was the last version to include Visual J++, which Microsoft removed as part of a settlement with Sun Microsystems that required Microsoft Internet Explorer not to provide support for the Java Virtual Machine.

 Visual Studio 6.0 came in two editions: Professional and Enterprise.
 The Enterprise edition contained extra features not found in Professional edition, including: